-The Company had no long-term or short-term debt as of September 30, 2022 and there was no long-term debt facility in place at September 30, 2022.
+The Company had no long-term or short-term debt as of September 30, 2023 and there was no long-term debt facility in place at September 30, 2023.

 In April 2020, a financial institution issued an irrevocable standby letter of credit ("letter of credit") on behalf of the Company for the benefit of one of the Company's insurance carriers.
 The maximum amount that can be drawn by the beneficiary under the letter of credit is \$150,000.
-The letter of credit expires in April 2023, unless terminated earlier, and can be extended, as provided by the agreement.
+The letter of credit expires in April 2024, unless terminated earlier, and can be extended, as provided by the agreement.
 The Company intends to renew the letter of credit for as long as the Company does business with the beneficiary insurance carrier.
 The letter is collateralized by restricted cash of the same amount on any outstanding drawings.
 To date, no amounts have been drawn under the letter of credit.

 On August 28, 2020, the Company entered into a three year operating lease for property related to the manufacturing and warehousing of the Blaw-Knox paver business.
-The lease term is for the period September 1, 2020 through August 31, 2023.
+The lease term was for the period September 1, 2020 through August 31, 2023.
+In March 2023, the Company extended the lease term through August 31, 2024.
 On October 9, 2020, the Company entered into an operating lease for additional warehousing space for paver inventory.
 The lease term is for one year beginning November 2020 with automatic one-year renewals.